 The basic concepts used in statistics such as measures of central tendency, variation, and probability distributions, and statistical inference are stressed.
 Applications are made in the social, communication, health, biological, and physical sciences.
-This course does not count toward a major or minor in mathematics.
+This course does not count toward a major or minor in mathematics, nor does it count toward the math requirement for biology majors.
 Prerequisites: Intermediate Algebra.
 Each semester.

-MA 232 Differential Equations & Linear Algebra I
+MA 232 Differential Equations & Linear Algebra 4 Cr